baldy-tester/poetry-chocolatey/README.md

 # poetry-chocolatey
- Simple script to install Poetry using Chocolatey
+A simple Chocolatey Package for Poetry